What is bioengineering?

 The minor is also a great way to meet and network with Knight Campus faculty and students and launch conversations about undergraduate research in Knight Campus research groups.

-For more details, sample schedules, and advising information, please click the button below.
+For more details, course of study, sample schedules, and advising information, please click the button below.

 Undergraduate Research in Bioengineering